h2database/h2database/README.md

 - Permutation 3: followers -> users -> posts
   - Inefficient query, but is faster than permutation 1
-  - This is because filtering is happing after joining the followers table to the users table (happing at the middle of the join order)
+  - This is because filtering is happening after joining the followers table to the users table (happing at the middle of the join order)
   - <img src="https://github.com/eburhansjah/ec500-spring2025-eburhansjah-h2database/blob/hw4-eburhansjah-h2database/assets/hw4-4-2-f-u-p-join-order.png" alt="f-u-p-join-order" style="width:50%; height:auto;">

 - Permutation 4: followers -> posts -> users